-From Article Introduction: In recent years, and increasingly since the amendment of Rule 53 in 2003, courts turn to neutrals in constitutional, commercial, mass tort and other litigation for assistance at all stages in the adjudication process.
-Neutrals may be appointed pre-trial, to preside over trials, and in the post-trial monitoring and compliance phases of a suit.
-The use of neutrals has been constructive and beneficial to litigants and to the courts.
+From Article Introduction: In recent years, and increasingly since the amendment of Rule 53 in 2003, courts turn to special masters in constitutional, commercial, mass tort and other litigation for assistance at all stages in the adjudication process.
+Masters may be appointed pre-trial, to preside over trials, and in the post-trial monitoring and compliance phases of a suit.
+The use of masters has been constructive and beneficial to litigants and to the courts.
 Few administrative difficulties have been reported.

 Federal Rule of Civil Procedure 53 has been a primary support for this approach.
-However, even post-amendment, courts continue to declare their inherent authority to appoint neutrals "beyond the provisions" of Rule 53.
-Pre-amendment, appointment of a neutral was reserved to the "exceptional case" and there was significant dispute in particular instances over whether a case was sufficiently exceptional to warrant a neutral.
-The 2003 rule in effect abandoned the notion that appointment of a neutral is disfavored, and many features of the rule are now designed to facilitate expanded use of neutrals.
-This article describes the early use of neutrals, the functions to which courts have put neutrals, and a selection of issues regarding the appointment and operation of neutrals.
+However, even post-amendment, courts continue to declare their inherent authority to appoint masters "beyond the provisions" of Rule 53.
+Pre-amendment, appointment of a master was reserved to the "exceptional case" and there was significant dispute in particular instances over whether a case was sufficiently exceptional to warrant a master.
+The 2003 rule in effect abandoned the notion that appointment of a master is disfavored, and many features of the rule are now designed to facilitate expanded use of masters.
+This article describes the early use of masters, the functions to which courts have put masters, and a selection of issues regarding the appointment and operation of masters.
 [Westlaw]